PatrickH39/Counterpoints-Extension/docs/space-exploration.md

 <tr>
 <td><strong>Joint Rotation</strong></td>
 <td>Elbow rotation limited to 160 degrees.</td>
-<td>Each of Canadarm2's joints rotate 270 degrees in each direction, a total of 540 degrees.<br><br>This range of motion is greater than that of a human arm.</td>
+<td>Each of Canadarm2's joints rotate 270 degrees in each direction, a total of 540 degrees.<br /><br />This range of motion is greater than that of a human arm.</td>
 <td>Each joint will be able to rotate almost 360 degrees.</td>
 </tr>
 <tr>